Skip to main content

 Guide to the NetSuite REST API — authentication, CRUD operations, SuiteQL queries, record types, error handling, rate limits, and REST vs SOAP comparison.

-NetSuite provides two APIs for external integration: the legacy SOAP-based web services and the newer REST API (officially called SuiteTalk REST Web Services).
+NetSuite provides two APIs for external integration: the legacy SOAP-based web services and the newer REST API.
 The REST API is the recommended approach for new integrations — it's simpler, more performant, and better documented.

 TL;DR: The NetSuite REST API provides RESTful CRUD operations on all standard and custom record types, SuiteQL for SQL-like queries, and JSON payloads.
 Authentication uses OAuth 2.0 (or OAuth 1.0 / Token-Based Authentication for backward compatibility).
 The REST API browser at https://{accountId}.suitetalk.api.netsuite.com/rest/platform/v1/metadata-catalog provides interactive documentation for all available record types and fields.
 Rate limits apply — 10 concurrent requests per account for REST API, with additional throttling at high volumes.